CMSgov/bcda-static-site/_pages/api-documentation/get-a-bearer-token.md

 {% endraw %}{% endcapture %}
 {% include copy_snippet.html code=Snippet5 language="json" %}

-### 3. Set your bearer token in your request headers

-Include your bearer token in the authorization header when requesting data in the sandbox and production environments.
-“Bearer” must be included in the header with a capital B and followed by a space.

-{% include copy_snippet.html code="Authorization: Bearer {bearer_token}" language="yaml" %}

-Now you can begin [accessing claims data]({{ '/api-documentation/access-claims-data.html' | relative_url }}).
-The production and sandbox environments support the same workflow, endpoints, and resource types.
+Now you can begin [acessing claims data]({{ '/api-documentation/access-claims-data.html' | relative_url }}).
+The sandbox and production environments support the same workflow, endpoints, parameters, and resource types.

 ## Sandbox credentials

-Sandbox credentials allow anyone to access test claims data.
+Sandbox credentials allow anyone to access synthetic test claims data.
 These credentials will not work in the production environment.

 Sample data sets vary in size and data complexity, ranging from 50 to 30,000 synthetic enrollees, to best match the needs of your model entity.